 DPSIR framework - The DPSIR (Driver, Pressure, Status, Impact, Response) framework allows to interpret certain environmental indicators by establishing a causal relation between indicators and their analysed effects.
 The framework is often used in biodiversity analyses and the causal chain developed for this case study applies the logic of the DPSIR framework.
-As illustrated in Figure 3, the DPSIR framework shows the Status before the implementation of the Agreement and in 2020.
-In the analysis (next section), the framework is applied on the biodiversity impacts of the FTA through avocado production in Peru.
+As illustrated in Figure 3, the DPSIR framework shows the Status before the implementation of the Agreement in 2011, and in 2020.
+Below we further introduce the framework in the general context of global avocado production, not tailored to the situation in Peru.
+In the analysis (section Fehler!
+Verweisquelle konnte nicht gefunden werden.), the framework is applied on the biodiversity impacts of Agreement through avocado production in Peru.

-DPSIR - The Status describes the factual biodiversity related state in a certain country or area.
-The state of biodiversity, and changes overtime, are measured by analysing indicators such as the number of species in different threat levels of extinction, as well as the biodiversity habitat index.5 Drivers contain increased demand for agricultural products, such as avocados and increased human economic activity because of their production.
+1. DPSIR - The Status describes the factual biodiversity related state in a certain country or area.
+The state of biodiversity, and changes overtime, are measured by analysing indicators such as the number of species in different threat levels of extinction, as well as the biodiversity habitat index.
+Drivers contain increased demand for agricultural products, such as avocados and increased human economic activity because of their production.
 A discussed in the introduction, the related Pressures include water constraints, land use conversion, and increased agrochemical use.
 Avocado production is generally associated with several key environmental impacts, including water resource and soil depletion, ultimately resulting in negative biodiversity impacts.
 Responses to these impacts can take the form of regulations related to water and pesticide uses (i.e., sustainable agriculture), or related to technical or efficiency improvements (e.g., in irrigation systems).